vimeo/dials/README.md

 `Config: &{Val1:valueb Val2:5 Val3:true}`

-Note that even though val_2 has a value of 2 in the yaml file, the config value output for Val2 is 5 because environment variables take precedence
+Note that even though val_2 has a value of 2 in the yaml file, the config value output for Val2 is 5 because environment variables take precedence.

 ### Configure your configuration settings
 If the predefined functions in the ez package don't meet your needs, you can specify the